-The tuition balance, registration fee, housing fee, and damage deposit are due on or before May 8, 2013.
-A $100 late fee may be charged in the event the balance is received after May 8.
-(Important: Failure to submit the full program fee on or before May 8 may lead to the loss of the student’s place in the program.)
+The tuition balance, registration fee, housing fee, and damage deposit are due on or before May 15 (please fill out the payment form and send it to Laura Robinson).
+(A $25 late fee may be charged in the event the balance is received after May 15.)

-All withdrawal requests must be emailed to Assistant Director of International Admissions Shiraz Chavan, and to Summer English Coordinator Grace Remy, on or before May 15, 2013.
+All withdrawal requests must be emailed to Assistant Director of International Admissions Shiraz Chavan, firstname.lastname@example.org, and to Summer English Coordinator Laura Robinson, email@example.com, on or before May 15.
 Please make sure you receive an email confirmation of your withdrawal request.

 Students are required to submit the CCA I-20 Request form and all required financial documentation in order to receive the I-20 document necessary for the student visa interview at the U.S. embassy.

-(The I-20 form and additional information about how to apply for an F-1 visa is available by visiting the Bureau of Consular Affairs (CA) website.)
+(Additional information about how to apply for an F-1 visa is available by visiting the Bureau of Consular Affairs website.)